rachit728/Ter-clock/README.md

 Ter-clock uses a specialized template text-rendering engine to draw the user interface.

-If the required template file (filename is 'clock.txt' for clock mode and 'timer.txt' for timer-mode) is not available, **tclock** will refuse to start.
+If the required template file is not available, **tclock** will refuse to start.

 See **"How to Use the Template Engine"** below for more information.